[LACTO] Mom's easy yougurt recipe &

 walnuts, mushrooms, and tomatoes.
 It wasn't until I got the

-whole dish together that I realized it has a wonderful interplay of
+whole dish together that I realized it has a wonderful interplay

 sweet and sour.
 Make plenty; you'll eat more than you realize,